English Courses Should Be Fun

 At the end of this course you will have everything under control when you plan your next trip to London or New York, or when an English-speaking friend comes to visit you!

-If you pass the Lower Intermediate course, it means you will:
+If you pass the Pre-Intermediate course, it means you will:

 - Be able to express yourself on familiar topics such as family, hobbies and jobs.

 - Have enough vocabulary to communicate in everyday familiar situations.

 - Be able to initiate and maintain a simple face-to-face conversation on the topics that interest you, such as hobbies or jobs.